 Contact Dr. Klaschus for more information.

-The Honors Seminar is a one-unit, ten-week class that meets once a week with an additional to be announced (TBA) hour.
-It is only offered in the fall term and is geared toward introducting students to the honors program, helping students set their academic goals, and helping students with the process of transferring to a four-year college or university, with special emphasis on writing the UC personal statements as well as essays required by private universities.
-It is open to all students.
+The Honors Seminar, GNST 9, is a one-unit non-transferable class that meets once a week and is geared toward introducing students to the honors program and helping them set their academic goals.
+In the fall term, emphasis is on helping students with the process of transferring to a four-year college or university, with special attention given to writing the UC personal statements as well as essays required by private universities.
 Contact Dr. Klaschus for more information.